 About Me

 I’m an American freelance journalist focusing on religion, race, and their intersection.
-Previously I was a staff writer at Haaretz based in Tel Aviv.
-I also edited Jewish&, a groundbreaking blog about Jews of color.
-The American Jewish Press Association has recognized my reporting with several awards.
+Previously I was a staff writer at Haaretz and editor of the blog Jewish&.

-I’m currently at work on a book about the African Hebrew Israelites of Jerusalem, a spiritual community of African American expatriates based in Dimona, Israel.
+Since 2009 I’ve been reporting on the African Hebrew Israelites of Jerusalem, a spiritual community of African American expatriates in Israel.
+I’m currently working on a book about the community.

 I have a BA from Harvard in African and African American Studies and a MA from Tel Aviv University in Middle East and North African History.
 I live in Northern California with my wife and daughter.